Powder Brows

 Refrain from direct sun exposure or tanning for 14 days.

-Steer clear of sweating for the first 14 days.
+Steer clear of sweating.
+No pools, hot tubs, lakes, or ocean water for the first 14 days..

 No intense skin treatments in the area for six weeks following the touch-up.